labwc/labwc-scope/README.md

 # Introduction

-In order to reduce commit noise in the main `labwc` repo, scope is managed here.
+In order to reduce commit noise in the main `labwc` repository, scope is managed here.

-A set of requirements have been developed defining what is in scope and what is out-of-scope.
-They also for a baseline against which progress can be measured, decisions recorded and the intent of the project declared.
+A set of user & system requirements were documented early in the project (initially on the wiki then in this file) to form a baseline against which developers can:

+- define what is in-scope and out-of-scope
+- measure progress
+- record decisions
+- declare the intent of the project
+- manage expectations
-They also manage expectations and help devs produce proporitionate design solutions.
+- produce proporitionate design solutions

-This document also help users understand what the project is about and if it's the sort of compositor they wish to use.
+This document also help users understand what the project is about and if it is the sort of compositor they wish to use.

-Acceptance criteria for each requirement is in accordance with openbox specification unless other wise stated.
+Acceptance criteria for each requirement is in accordance with openbox 3.6 specification unless other wise stated.

+## Categorisation

+Requirements are categorised as follows:

+- `A`: in-scope: "must have" for minimum viable product
+- `B+`: in-scope: "should/could have" - likely to implemented at some point
+- `B`: discretionary: if devs feel like it and benefits are greater than cost (burden) of maintenance and complexity
+- `C`: out-of-scope: not intended to be implemented

 ## Priorities